 The Victoria & Albert Museum has collected the art of Iran since the museum’s founding over 150 years ago and has one of the world’s leading collections from the medieval and modern periods.
 Drawing on well-known highlights from the collection, as well as works that have not been on display in living memory, the exhibition has also organised important international loans and works from significant private collections, including The Sarikhani Collection based in the UK.

-The exhibition is divided into 10 sections set within an immersive design that transports visitors to a city complete with gatehouse, gardens, palace and library.
+Epic Iran is divided into 10 sections set within an immersive design that transports visitors to a city complete with gatehouse, gardens, palace and library.
 Designed by Gort Scott Architects, each section will have a different atmosphere to reflect the objects displayed, as well relating them to their time and place in history.
 The first section introduces the ‘Land of Iran’ with striking imagery of the country’s dramatic and varied landscapes.
 Iran is home to mountain ranges, searing deserts and salt pans, as well as lush forests and varied coastlines – all of which have shaped the country’s social, economic and political history – and it is from this landscape that the artistic cultures explored in this exhibition emerged over the past 5,000 years.

 Earliest History of Iran